pip-services/pip-services-docs/content/en/node/expressions/variants/abstract_variant_operations.md

 #### or
-Performs OR operation for two variants.
+Performs the OR operation for two variants.

 > `public` or(value1: [Variant](../variant), value2: [Variant](../variant)): [Variant](../variant)